 This is the story of how the worst team in baseball history became known as the “Miracle Mets” in 1969.

-We lost a leader in 1963 in Dallas, and another a few years later on a hotel balcony in Memphis.
+We lost a leader in 1963 in Dallas and another a few years later on a hotel balcony in Memphis.

-The Cold War nearly turned into a nuclear war.
+The Cold War nearly became nuclear.